B2B industries have been using catalogs for decades.

 Printed catalogs only reach customers via the mail or through face-to-face meetings.

 The advantage with going digital is that you can reach new customers via a whole host of new approaches.
-Email campaigns, social media outreach, and your own website all offer easy ways to instantly distribute your latest B2B eCommerce catalog.
+Email campaigns, social media outreach, and your own website all offer easy ways to instantly distribute your latest b2b catalog.

 Social media in particular offers you the chance to have interested parties share your offerings with like-minded friends and colleagues — the perfect word of mouth referral.